 How to make this recipe

-Dry brine the turkey thighs
+Dry-brine the thighs

-Gently loosen the skin.
-Using your hands, loosen the skin over the thigh, separate it from the meat, and break through the membrane between the skin without tearing it.
+- Using your hands, loosen the skin over the thigh, separate it from the meat, and break through the membrane between the skin without tearing it.
 Do the same with the skin over the drumsticks.
 Rub a couple of teaspoons of the brine mixture into the meat under the skin you just loosened.
 Don’t neglect the back of the thighs.
+Sprinkle the leftover brine mixture over both turkey legs’ skin.

-Refrigerate.
-Place the turkey legs on a wire rack on a rimmed baking sheet or roasting pan and refrigerate uncovered for at least one day and up to three days.
+- Place the turkey legs on a wire rack on a rimmed baking sheet or roasting pan and refrigerate uncovered for at least one day and up to three days.

 Marinate and roast